 Post-injury earnings that equal or exceed pre-injury earnings

-If the worker is participating in a WT assessment or plan, and the SO will result in the post-injury NAE equaling or exceeding the pre-injury NAE, the WSIB identifies the claim as entitled to a FEL sustainability benefit, and a FEL supplementary benefit is paid to the worker for the duration of the WT plan.
+If the worker is participating in a RTW assessment or plan, and the SO will result in the post-injury NAE equaling or exceeding the pre-injury NAE, the WSIB identifies the claim as entitled to a FEL sustainability benefit, and a FEL supplementary benefit is paid to the worker for the duration of the RTW plan.

 - claims identified as entitled to a FEL sustainability benefit, see 18-04-13, FEL Sustainability Benefit

-- FEL supplements, see 18-04-11, Supplements for Programs and Work Reintegration Activities Before and After 24 Months.
+- FEL supplements, see 18-04-11, Supplements for Programs and Return-to-Work Activities Before and After 24 Months.

 Post-injury earnings less than pre-injury earnings

-If the worker is participating in a WT assessment or plan, and the SO will not restore pre-injury NAE, the worker is entitled to a FEL benefit based on the difference between the pre-injury NAE and the NAE of the SO.
-A FEL supplementary benefit is paid to the worker for the assessment or plan's duration, see 18-04-11, Supplements for Programs and Work Reintegration Activities Before and After 24 Months.
+If the worker is participating in a RTW assessment or plan, and the SO will not restore pre-injury NAE, the worker is entitled to a FEL benefit based on the difference between the pre-injury NAE and the NAE of the SO.
+A FEL supplementary benefit is paid to the worker for the assessment or plan's duration, see 18-04-11, Supplements for Programs and Return-to-Work Activities Before and After 24 Months.

-Workers are not entitled to a FEL supplement if they do not co-operate in a WT assessment or plan.
-The WSIB identifies the SO and earnings, and bases the FEL benefit on the proposed SO and earnings, see 19-02-02, Responsibilities of the Workplace Parties in Work Reintegration.
+Workers are not entitled to a FEL supplement if they do not co-operate in a RTW assessment or plan.
+The WSIB identifies the SO and earnings, and bases the FEL benefit on the proposed SO and earnings, see 19-02-08, RTW Co-operation Obligations and 19-02-09, Re-employment Obligations.

-On January 1 every year, the WSIB indexes ongoing FEL benefits by applying the indexing factor to the amount payable, see Annual Indexing, 18-01-14.
+On January 1 every year, the WSIB indexes ongoing FEL benefits by applying the indexing factor to the amount payable, see 18-01-14, Annual Indexing.

 Loss of retirement income (LRI) benefit